When does daylight saving time change in France?

 The date of the time change remains fixed in the same way each year: the last weekend in March for the summer time changeover and the last weekend in October for the winter time changeover.
 In concrete terms, the time change always takes place in the night from Saturday to Sunday, at 2 or 3 in the morning.
 When you change to summer time, you skip one hour to go directly from 2 to 3 o'clock.
 When you switch to winter time it is the opposite, you move back from 3 to 2 hours.
 The switch to summer time therefore makes us artificially lose one hour of sleep and shifts us two hours off GMT.
 The change to winter time gives us an extra hour of sleep while putting us one hour behind solar time.

 The time change brings us into winter time on the last weekend in October.
-During the night of Saturday 24 October to Sunday 25 October 2020, at three o'clock in the morning, the hands will then jump back one hour, going straight back to two o'clock and artificially saving us an hour's sleep.
+During the night of the last Saturday of October to the Sunday, at three o'clock in the morning, the hands will then jump back one hour, going straight back to two o'clock and artificially saving us an hour's sleep.
 But we will also lose an hour of light at the end of the day, in addition to the natural and gradual shortening of the days as the winter solstice approaches in December.

 Vote on time change